 The Music Scholarship Committee considers many criteria before recommending a candidate for a scholarship award.
 These criteria include the candidate's anticipated contribution to departmental ensembles, the needs within the department, the financial need of the candidate, and the amount of award money available.
-For continuing students, additional considerations include their actual contributions to the department through solo performances and ensemble participation, improvement and growth in applied study, and academic standing.
+For continuing students, additional considerations include their actual contributions to the department through solo perfor-